Braves clinch NL East with win over Giants | Devdiscourse

 Josh Tomlin pitched a scoreless ninth inning to nail down the game in a non-save situation.
 He retired Alex Dickerson on a fly to center field for the final out.
 The Atlanta offense was led by Ronald Acuna Jr. The center fielder was 2-for-2 with a double, a home run, two walks, three runs, and two RBIs to pace the Atlanta offense.
 Acuna has scored 126 runs, moving him within five of the modern-era franchise record of 131 set by Dale Murphy in 1983.

-San Francisco rookie Tyler Beede (5-10) was the losing pitcher.
-He pitched six innings and allowed six runs on seven hits, two walks, and five strikeouts.
-Beede had won consecutive 1-0 decisions, but he had no luck in his first career appearance against the Braves.
+San Francisco rookie Tyler Beede (5-10) took the loss, pitching six innings and allowing six runs on seven hits, two walks, and five strikeouts.
+Beede had won consecutive 1-0 decisions but had no luck in his first career appearance against the Braves.
 The Braves scored a run in the first on Freddie Freeman's sacrifice fly, giving him 120 RBIs.

 Atlanta made it 2-0 in the third when Acuna doubled and scored on a single by Ozzie Albies, who finished 2-for-4.
 The Braves padded the lead with a pair of two-run homers against Beede.
 Acuna cleared the fence in right-center field in the fifth inning and Brian McCann hit his 12th homer in the sixth.